To anyone who has been interested in online assessment, this post goes out to you!

 5. Know where to look for help

 Questions or concerns?
 Help is only a click away!
 Tutorial videos for each question type are embedded within the app, and you can find detailed instructional materials on our YouTube channel and help center.
-Our teachers also encourage you to join the wide network of Edulastic users on Facebook, Twitter and Instagram as a way to feel instantly connected and to draw inspiration from others who are in it with you!
+The teachers on the Edulastic Innovator Team also encourage you to join the wide network of Edulastic users on Facebook, Twitter and Instagram as a way to feel instantly connected and to draw inspiration from others who are in it with you!
 You can also reach us directly, by locating the help button on the website or send the support staff an email.

 6. Persist and explore